 Read More: Why Spine Alignment is Important

+If the mattress is too firm, you’re likely to feel joint pain and tension.
 But a mattress that’s too soft won’t provide enough support.
 Look for a mattress that’s supportive but also soft enough to minimize stress on the hips and shoulders.

 Sleep on your Left Side

-- Reduce pressure on the stomach
+- Reducing pressure on the stomach and digestive tract

-- Promote healthier blood flow
+- Promoting healthier blood flow

-- Reduce acid reflux
+- Reducing acid reflux and heartburn

-Related: Best Mattress for Pregnancy
+Related: Best Mattresses for Pregnancy

 Use Pillows Wisely